google-deepmind/concordia/concordia/examples/one_more_song/README.md

 start, stop or silently substitute models.
 The fixture is deliberately scripted and always accepts.
 Its votes cannot validate negotiation quality.

+Use a new or empty `--output` directory for each journey; the driver refuses to overwrite earlier evidence.
+Keep custom action files outside that output directory.
+This makes before/after comparisons inspectable.

 Every journey captures a Playwright `trace.zip` (open with `playwright show-trace`).
 On failure, `failure.json` preserves the error and available public state, with `failure.png` when capture is possible; the command still exits unsuccessfully.